 - 1 cup sliced almonds, lightly crushed

-- Preheat oven to 350 degrees F. Line a baking sheet or two with parchment paper or a silicone baking mat.
+- Preheat oven to 350 degrees F. Line baking sheets with parchment paper or a silicone baking mat.

-- In a bowl, whisk together flour, baking powder, baking soda, and salt; set aside.
+- In a bowl, whisk together flour, almond flour, baking powder, baking soda, and salt; set aside.

 - Combing sugar, brown sugar, and cream cheese in a large mixing bowl; smoosh and blend with a large rubber spatula until uniform and paste-like.
 Add melted butter and oil and stir until smooth.
 Add egg and extracts and stir until smooth and shiny.

 - To make filling, knead together almond paste, corn syrup, powdered sugar, and orange blossom water until smooth, using a light dusting of powdered sugar to prevent the paste from sticking.
-Form into 3/4-inch diameter balls (approximately 1/2 teaspoon each), then flatten slightly into a 1-inch diameter disk.
+Form into 3/4-inch diameter balls (about 1/2 teaspoon worth or 5 grams each), then flatten slightly into a 1-inch diameter disk.

 - Spoon dough by the tablespoonful.
 Split in half and slightly flatten in the palm of your hand.
 Place one almond paste disk in the center, and top with other half of dough.
 Seal edges and smooth into a flattened ball shape.
 Press into crushed almonds until fully coated, then arrange on prepared baking sheets, leaving 2 inches of space between cookies.